ozyurtf/gpu-programming/README.md

 The image shows a hierarchy: Grid > Blocks > Threads.
 It demonstrates a configuration of (4x1) blocks, each containing (8x1) threads

 The top level is called a "Grid".
 In this example, the Grid contains a single row of 4 blocks (4x1).
 The Grid represents the entire computation space for a GPU kernel.
-(A kernel is a function that will be executed by a thread on the GPU.
-Kernels define the computations to be performed by each thread on the GPU and they typically perform a small amount of work per thread.
-When a kernel is launched, it's executed simultaneously by many threads on the GPU.
-Kernels are defined within the application code and the application that is running on the CPU launches kernels to execute on the GPU.
-They allow programmers to express parallelism by specifying the operations that each thread should perform.
-They are designed to take advantage of the GPU's massive parallelism)

 There are 4 blocks in the Grid, labeled as "block 0,0" to "block 0,3".
 Blocks are units of work that can be distributed across the GPU's streaming multiprocessors.
 Each block can be processed independently, allowing for scalability across different GPU architectures